moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/troubleshooting.md

                   city
     ```

-3. Reapply the LakeSearch Service by running the command below.
+3. Reapply the Lakesearch Service by running the command below.
 It will update automatically, eliminating the need to delete the existing Service.

     ```bash
     dataos-ctl resource apply -f ${{path-to-the-manifest-file}}